chentsulin/awesome-graphql/README.md

 * [Model Visualizer](http://nathanrandal.com/graphql-visualizer/) - A small webapp that generates an ERD-like visualization of a GraphQL endpoint from an introspection query.
 * [GraphQL Network](https://github.com/Ghirro/graphql-network) - A chrome dev-tools extension for debugging GraphQL network requests.
 * [eslint-plugin-graphql](https://github.com/apollostack/eslint-plugin-graphql) - An ESLint plugin that checks your GraphQL strings against a schema.
+* [AST Explorer](https://astexplorer.net/) - Select "GraphQL" at the top, explore the GraphQL AST and highlight different parts by clicking in the query.

 <a name="databases" />
 ## Databases